University of Sydney School of Physics: Foundation and heads of the School

 The Falkiner Department of Nuclear Physics, later to become the Falkiner Department of High Energy Physics, was named for F. B. S. Falkiner, the father of George B. S. Falkiner, a property owner in Warren who donated in 1954 towards creating it.

 Its first research appointment was Paul George from Imperial College London, and one of the department's early experiments conducted by Donald Millar and Henri Rathgeber was two underground cloud chambers in an abandoned gun emplacement in Sydney Harbour at South Head.

-Other Falkiner Department experiments included measuring Cerenkov radiation at what was then Badgery's Creek Farm, but was later to be the Fleurs Observatory, using a telescope, photomultiplier, and reflector, all mounted in a dustbin.
+Other Falkiner Department experiments included measuring Cherenkov radiation at what was then Badgery's Creek Farm, but was later to be the Fleurs Observatory, using a telescope, photomultiplier, and reflector, all mounted in a dustbin.

 Basser himself went on to be a foundation governor of the Nuclear Research Foundation, and at Messel's instigation the university later awarded Basser, Falkiner, and Cecil Green honorary degrees.

 Dr Anne Green, the third woman radio astronomer in Australia, was a professor at the School and its head in 2008.